olahol/react-ab/README.md

 ##### get

 A function that takes an `experiment` and returns a `variant`.
+By default uses browser cookies.

 ##### set

 A function that takes an `experiment` and `variant` and stores it.
+By default uses browser cookies.

 ##### clear

 A function that clears/unsets an `experiment`.
+By default uses browser cookies.

 #### Context